microscope icon white

 Current and Future Projects

-Together with local partners, the Foundation is addressing the medical shortages in Ukraine by ensuring that hospitals have the supplies they need.
+Together with local partners, the Foundation is addressing medical shortages by ensuring that regional hospitals in areas of crisis have the supplies they need.

 Past Projects